Bobby Witt Jr. Player Props: Royals vs. Twins

-Bobby Witt Jr. -- 0-for-2 in his most recent game -- will be in action for the Kansas City Royals against the Minnesota Twins, with Sonny Gray on the mound, on April 1 at 4:10 PM ET.
+After going 0-for-4 in his most recent game, Bobby Witt Jr. and the Kansas City Royals take on the Minnesota Twins (who will hand the ball to Joe Ryan) at 2:10 PM ET on Sunday.

-He had a hitless performance in his last game (0-for-2) against the Twins.
+He had a hitless performance in his most recent game (0-for-4) against the Twins.

 Bobby Witt Jr. Game Info & Props vs. the Twins